-Project ImPACT for Toddlers-Parent Intervention Fidelity.
-PIT Fidelity (Project ImPACT for Toddlers-Parent Intervention Fidelity) definitions were used to evaluate parents' use of PIT components during parent-child interactions.
-Definitions were adapted from the original Project ImPACT Intervention Fidelity Checklist (Ingersoll & Dvortcsak, 2010) to reflect $PI^T$ adaptations.
+Project ImPACT for Toddlers - Parent Intervention Fidelity. ( $PI^T$ Fidelity). $PI^T$ Fidelity definitions were used to evaluate parents' use of $PI^T$ components during parent-child interactions.
+Definitions were adapted from the original Project ImPACT Intervention Fidelity checklist (Ingersoll & Dvortcsak, 2010) to reflect $PI^T$ adaptations.
 The $PI^T$ fidelity measure includes 19 items that comprise seven composites reflective of $PI^T$ strategies (see Table 2 for list of components and definitions).
-Items are rated on a 1-5 Likert-type scale (1=minimal or no use of the strategy throughout the observation; 5 = correct use of the strategy at least 80% of the time throughout the entire observation).
-ICCs for individual items ranged from 0.61 to 0.94, with an average ICC of 0.80, and are considered good to excellent according to current standards (Cicchetti, 1994).
+Items are rated on a 1 to 5 Likert scale (1minimal or no use of the strategy throughout the observation; 5-correct use of the strategy at least 80% of the time throughout the entire observation).
+ICCs for individual items ranged from .61 to .94, with an average ICC of .80, and are considered good to excellent according to current standards (Cichetti, 1994).
 Mean scores for each of the seven composites and one overall score were calculated; parent post-intervention scores were utilized as predictor of child outcomes in analyses.

-Dependent measures: child
+Dependent measures: Child.